jenkinsci/securecn-scanner-plugin/README.md

 ### Freestyle jobs

-For Freestyle jobs, add a build step to scan the image with SecureCN, as part of the job configuration.
+For Freestyle jobs, add a build step to scan the image with Panoptica, as part of the job configuration.
 1. In Jenkins, in the **Configure** page for a job, click **Add Build Step**.
-2. Select **SecureCN Vulnerability Scanner**.
+2. Select **Panoptica Vulnerability Scanner**.

 ![](images/Jenkins-build-freestyle.png)

-3. Enter the access key for the SecureCN *Service* user. (required)
+3. Enter the access key for the Panoptica *Service* user. (required)
 4. Choose the related secret access key. the secret should be stored as text credential in Jenkins. (required)
 5. Enter the image name. (required)
-6. Enter the URL of the SecureCN server (*https://securecn.cisco.com/* will be use as default)
+6. Enter the URL of the Panoptica server (*https://Panoptica.cisco.com/* will be use as default)
 7. In case you would like to scan an image that stored in a private registry, choose a Jenkins credential of type username and password representing docker registry credentials.
 8. mark the 'push local image' checkbox if you would like to scan a local image, and push it on scan success.
 9. Choose the maximum highest severity allowed for CVE. in case the image has a higher severity CVE, the stage will fail.